-The Directors' Compensation Plan provides remuneration for each director (other than Mr. Gandur who was remunerated as an executive) in the amount of \$110,000 per annum, with a further amount equal to the highest of the following amounts applicable to a director: (i) \$20,000 per annum for a director who is the chair of one or more committees, (ii) \$30,000 per annum for a director who is the chair of the Audit Committee, and (iii) \$110,000 per annum for the Chair.
+The Directors' Compensation Plan provides remuneration for each director in the amount of \$110,000 per annum, with a further amount equal to the highest of the following amounts applicable to a director: (i) \$20,000 per annum for a director who is the chair of one or more committees, (ii) \$30,000 per annum for a director who is the chair of the Audit Committee, and (iii) \$110,000 per annum for the Chair.
 Director fees are payable entirely in cash.
 Directors of the Corporation are also reimbursed for their reasonable out-of-pocket disbursements incurred for the business of the Corporation.
 Common Shares are not issuable under the Directors' Compensation Plan.